lemonade64/ftc-scouting23/README.md

 ## License

 This project is licensed under the [MIT License](/LICENSE).
-Feel free to use, modify, and distribute as needed.
+Feel free to use, modify and distribute as needed.

 For additional information, check the wiki.